How to Be Incompetent

 Think about how counter this is to how we are most of the time.
 You make a resume.
 You send it out, you seem highly qualified and impressive on paper.
 They hire you for being competent and because you really know what you’re doing with regards to X.

 You go to a party, or a dinner, or some sort of gathering.
 People ask what you do.
 The conversation turns to any number things: business, stocks, child-rearing, football, craft beer, restaurants.
 If you are like most people, you want to participate in this conversation — hold court, even — and demonstrate some know-how, some prowess.
 It feels good to know what you’re talking about.
 It feels good to have people seem impressed, ask for advice, ask for your business card.

 BUT.
 This is a false sense of security.

-If I hire you for a very specific task and outcome — say, as my accountant or electrician or knee surgeon — I definitely want you to be competent in that particular task.
+If I hire you for a very specific task and outcome — say, as my electrician or knee surgeon — I definitely want you to be competent in that particular task.

 But for virtually anything else out there — people, problem-solving — this value placed on confidence and competence is something of a charade.
 Pretty often in our lives and work we find we are on unknown ground.